 The Battle of Khotyn took place in 1621.
 Sep – Oct 1621.

-Who won the Battle of Khotyn?
+What was the outcome of the Battle of Khotyn?

 The Polish-Lithuanian Commonwealth & Cossacks were victorious against the Ottoman Empire.